FionaCLin/epipro/Reports/Design Details.md

 The Google Cloud platform also has comprehensive documentation and tutorials, as well as code example of hosting a Flask Python app under development and deployment.
 Moreover, it provides us with a sufficient free trial account quota to build and deploy our app for 12 months.
 It successfully satifies our EpiPro Application requirement to serve REST API request 24/7.

 #### Data Storage
 WHO is selected as our data source since our app is more inclined to use by academics research and medical professionals.
 The disease report data are proposed to update and cache on the monthly basis.
-For retriving and storing external data soure, MongoDB was selected for our project since it is widely used and gets a lot of continuing support from the MongoDB community.
-Additionally, some of our team members have previous experiences in it on mLab, which would be useful due to our ten weeks time constraint for our project.
-So, MongoDB would allow a smoother project development whilst satisfying our requirements.
+For retrieving and storing external data soure, we considered multiple database options, including MySQL, Redis and OrientDB.
+For our purposes, we required an option that did not have a large learning curve and was familiar to our team, therefore eliminating OrientDB and Redis as viable choices.
+This left us choosing between MySQL and MongoDB.
+Both of these options have a strong support by their communities and had supporting resources.
+MySQL is more suitable for projects that require multi-row transactions and stores data in rows and tables.
+This would make it suitable for something more like an accounting system, rather than our current project.
+MongoDB is suitable for projects that require rapid prototyping, has ease of use, stores its data in JSON-like documents and is a solution that can work with unstructured data.
+By comparison, MongoDB would be a more useful for us due to the JSON-like storage over tabular storage, and its suitability to prototyping.

 #### Testing and CICD
 Testing is vital to create our system components.
 To ensure that every build of the project works properly, unit tests will be developed and run against each build.
-Unit testing for APIs are required for each function within our web server, and will be developed with Pytest.
-Pytest is the Flask built-in test framework.
+Unit testing for APIs are required for each function within our web server, and will be developed with Pytest over Nose and Unittest.
+While all of these are viable unit testing solutions in Python, Pytest provides the most compact solution.
+Unittest, in comparison to Pytest, has more boiler plate code and Nose has less readable error reports than Pytest.
+Pytest is also more actively supported by its community than these two other alternatives.
+This allows us to have a greater access to other extensions, on top of Pytest.

 ![CI Testing Diagram](continuous-delivery-with-travis-ci-1architecture.png "CI Testing") CI Testing Diagram sources from [Implementing continuous delivery with Travis CI and App Engine](https://cloud.google.com/solutions/continuous-delivery-with-travis-ci)

+For integration testing, we looked into both Travis CI and Jenkins as potential tools for continuous integration.
+Jenkins would be a more preferable chioce if our code was hosted from in house, while Travis CI should be used if the code repository is at GitHub.
+However, Jenkins requires the developers to host, install and configure it, while Travis is a hosted service.
+Therefore, we chose Travis CI over Jenkins.

 Since Travis integrates with GitHub and runs tests in isolation, it can run on the Google Cloud Platform without much maintaince on our own infrastructure.
 [More Detail on Travis CI testing within Google Cloud App Engine](https://cloud.google.com/solutions/continuous-delivery-with-travis-ci).
-Hence, our integration tests will be developed and used by a CI/CD service on Google Cloud Platform (GCP) to deploy your app as part of the build process.
+Hence, our integration tests will be developed on Travis CI and used by a CI/CD service on Google Cloud Platform (GCP) to deploy your app as part of the build process.

 We will apply the practice of continuous integration (CI) and continuous delivery (CD), which involves using tools like Travis CI, to ensure that all new code is automatically and consistently tested for errors.
 This allows us to streamline our development and deployment process, as well as ensure developed components work within the production environment and all related web services work together before it is deployed to the production enviroment.
 Continuous delivery (CD) goes one step further by ensuring we can deploy every build into a production-like environment and then pass integration tests in that environment.

 [//]: # (2.2.
 API	design	and	testing details	D2 )
 [//]: # ( • Describe	final architecture	of	your	API,	justify	the	choice	of	implementation,	challenges	addressed	and	shortcomings.)
 [//]: # (• Provide	the	URL	of	your	API	specification.)
+## Challenges Addressed and Shortcomings
+[//]: # (Challenges addressed - any problems encountered during API production and resolved)
+[//]: # (Shortcomings - any problems encountered and not resolved/unable to meet requirements for certain parts)